szvieira/dotfiles/ansible-setup/README.md

-Playbook for my setup on linux machines
+#Playbook for my setup on linux machines

+Install ansible on Fedora using

+`sudo dnf install ansible`